-Note that parts of this document, where indicated, regarding opinions of the AIE methodology, were written entirely by observers from the Federal CIO Council.
+Note that parts of this document, where indicated in the Table of Contents, regarding opinions of the AIE methodology, were written entirely by observers from the Federal CIO Council.

 Please contact us at info@hubbardresearch.com to request the original document in its entirety.